MADHAVAREDDY-2005/Implementation-of-Iterative-Policy-Evaluation-for-a-Finite-MDP/README.md

 --> Hole states and terminal states have a value of 0 because the episode ends immediately.

 --> The discount factor (γ = 0.82) considers both current and future rewards while giving slightly more importance to immediate rewards.

---> The iterative policy evaluation algorithm successfully calculated the state-value function using the Bellman expectation equation.

 ```